- Section 1. Name. 1

 The LPMC shall hold an Annual Convention each calendar year.
 The Annual Convention shall be used to nominate candidates of the LPMC; to make an annual reporting of the LPMC’s financial condition; to amend these by-laws; and to elect delegates and alternate delegates from the LPMC to the state convention.
 During years in which an election is held, the Annual Convention of the LPMC shall nominate candidates for public office.

 Attendance at the Annual Convention is open to the public.
 A nominal fee may be charged each attendee by the LPMC to defray the cost of the convention facilities.
 LPIN members living in Marion County may speak and vote in said conventions on the nomination of candidates and the selection of delegates to the state convention.
-Only LPMC members may also speak and vote in said conventions on the election of LPMC Officers and amendments to these by-laws.
+Only LPMC or LPIN members in good standing for a period of 30 continuous days prior to the Convention date may speak and vote in said conventions on the election of LPMC Officers and amendments to these by-laws.

 A quorum necessary to nominate candidates to any public office or to elect delegates and alternate delegates to the state convention of the LPIN shall consist of eight (8) members of the LPIN who reside in Marion County.
 A quorum necessary to elect any officers of the LPMC and to amend these by-laws shall consist of eight (8) members of the LPMC.
 A quorum needed at any convention to remove an LPMC officer shall consist of fifteen (15) members of the LPMC.
 The Chair shall not preside over his removal.